13 of Alex Trebek’s Most Memorable Moments from Jeopardy!

 Alex Meets auto-tune

-Over the years we’ve seen many different sides of Trebek, but perhaps one of the funniest was when the TV personality recited auto-tuned song lyrics.
+Over the years we saw many different sides of Trebek, but perhaps one of the funniest was when the TV personality recited auto-tuned song lyrics.
 Contestants had to guess the song title.
 To say this little stunt was really something else is an understatement, particularly because the songs were oldies given the robotic auto-tune treatment.
-You’re a good sport, Alex.
+You were a good sport, Alex.

 Jeopardy! isn’t exactly known for going big on props, but when they do, boy, does it make for a great television moment.
 When a contestant answered a question incorrectly, Trebek fired back with the perfect retort.
 Yes, he let the contestant know they were incorrect with their “megaphone” response with the use of one very loud bullhorn.
 Womp womp.

-When a category on the board calls for something special, Trebek delivers.
+When a category on the board called for something special, Trebek delivered.
 So when one such line of answers was all about rap music, he did rap while relaying all of the answers.
 He “spit” lyrics from the likes of Notorious B.I.G. to Grandmaster Flash.
 You almost wonder if the writers were testing Trebek and his ability to adapt to any subject matter.

 On each episode of Jeopardy!
-Trebek tries to learn a little about each contestant, tapping into any unique hobbies or experiences they may have shared with producers.
+Trebek tried to learn a little about each contestant, tapping into any unique hobbies or experiences they may have shared with producers.
 In one such instance, a contestant professed her love for what she calls “nerdcore hip hop,” explaining that it’s self-proclaimed nerds rapping about the perils of nerd life.
 Trebek’s response?
 “Losers, in other words.”
-He said it with the dry wit for which he is known and it was nearly impossible not to laugh.
+He said it with the dry wit for which he will be remembered and it was nearly impossible not to laugh.

 When trying to demonstrate a strobe light, the question to one of the answers in a particular Jeopardy! category, Trebek did a dance move akin to the ’80s “robot,” and it was all sorts of amusing.
 The very fact that he even tried to add in some moves to that segment proves he’s way more light-hearted than his hosting role might suggest.